 I recently had the opportunity to help plan a field day themed kids party.
-It was an afternoon full of backyard fun including potato sack races, egg and spoon competition, and bean bag tosses.
+It was an afternoon full of backyard fun including a potato sack race, egg and spoon competition, and bean bag tosses.
 We thought it would be fun to recreate the field day events we loved as kids for our own kiddos and it turned out to be a blast!
 I wanted to share a quick tutorial for these DIY painted potato sacks I made for the party.
 If you’re looking for a fun, low-stress party to celebrate the end of the school year, this is it!

 While the plain burlap sacks for the race were fine as is, everything can benefit from a little color, don’t you think?
 I wanted to tie them into the other colorful aspects of the party, so just added a few simple stripes with craft paint.

-Supplies for DIY Painted Potato Sacks
+Supplies for DIY Painted Potato Sack Race Bags

-How to Make DIY Painted Potato Sacks
+How to Make DIY Painted Potato Sack Race Bags

-2. Insert a piece of cardboard into the potato sack to prevent paint seeping to the back side of the sack.
+Insert a piece of cardboard into the potato sack to prevent paint seeping to the back side of the sack.
 Add a generous amount of paint between the taped lines with a foam brush.

 Remove the painter’s tape and the cardboard and let dry completely.

-4. Have fun!
+Step 4: Have fun!

 These potato sacks held up great through the party and we’ll be able to use them again for impromptu potato sack races this summer!